Skip to definition.

 4. So thin as to transmit light

-"sheer silk stockings"
+"sheer silk stockings";

 1. Turn sharply; change direction abruptly

-"The motorbike sheered to the right"
+"The ship sheered to avoid the rocks";

 - swerve, curve, trend, veer, slue, slew, cut